 Sandra Witte (2014-2019)

-With 38 years in various capacities to the University, she served as the interim Dean starting in December 2014, and then was named the Jordan College dean in March 2016 through July 2019.
+With 38 years serving in various capacities at the University, Witte was appointed as the interim Dean starting in December 2014, and then was named the Jordan College dean in March 2016 through July 2019.
 The college saw its enrollment increase from its seven departments increase to record levels in the fall of 2015 (2,516), more than double the figure from 10 years before (1,203).
 The college also celebrated the opening of the $24 million Jordan Agricultural Research Center in May 2016 and the opening of the Bee Sweet Citrus Fresh Fruit Packing Line in February 2017.
 She previously held roles in the college as associate dean, dietetic program director, and food science and nutrition faculty member and department chair since she started on campus in in 1981.
 She also previously served in leadership roles as the executive director of Fresno State Programs for Children from 2012 to 2018 and as the interim dean of the Division of Graduate Studies from 2013 to 2014.
 She had been a Registered Dietitian since 1975 and had more than 15 years of dietetics practice experience primarily in medical nutrition therapy before coming to Fresno State.
 Her areas of expertise include applied nutrition and medical nutrition therapy.
-Dr. Witte received her Bachelor of Science Foods and Nutrition degree at from California State Polytechnic University, Pomona, in 1973; completed her Dietetic Internship at the University of California Hospitals and Clinics, San Francisco, California in 1974; and added a MS degree in Nutrition and Dietetics from Fresno State (1981) and PhD degree in Food Systems Management from Oregon State University (1992).
+Dr. Witte received her Bachelor of Science Foods and Nutrition degree at from California State Polytechnic University, Pomona, in 1973; completed her Dietetic Internship at the University of California Hospitals and Clinics, San Francisco, California in 1974; and added a master's degree in Nutrition and Dietetics from Fresno State (1981) and PhD degree in Food Systems Management from Oregon State University (1992).

 Dennis Nef (2019-2022)

-He has co-chaired the President’s Commission on the Future of Agriculture that released a report in 2014 outlining new academic and outreach opportunities to better connect the college and University with the nation’s leading agricultural area.
+Among his many Jordan College accomplishments, he co-chaired the President’s Commission on the Future of Agriculture that released a report in 2014 outlining new academic and outreach opportunities to better connect the college and University with the nation’s leading agricultural area.